Dry + Lush

 Miscanthus sinensis 'Cabaret' is a beacon of light with soft green and variegated white foliage.
 Micanthus are large grasses with quite a presence but the rewards, even in a small garden, are great.
 Many take on fabulous autumn colors and stay standing well through winter providing shelter for birds.
 They never get summer water but give a lush feel to the garden for certain.

-Miscanthus sinensis 'Malepartus' is another fabulous miscanthus, also very upright, fabulous autumn foliage color and no summer water plus lovely flowers, something I have never had on any of the several Miscanthus 'Cabaret'.
+Miscanthus sinensis 'Malepartus' is another fabulous miscanthus, also very upright, stunning autumn foliage color and no summer water plus lovely flowers, something I have never had on any of the several Miscanthus 'Cabaret'.
 They anchor whatever spot they are planted in.

 Melianthus major, South African honey bush is very drought adapted once established.
 Though they can get tattered in a bad winter, they are generally low maintenance otherwise.
 Their large, peanut-butter scented leaves (really) give a tropical vibe while being very drought adapted.